Skip to main content

 Understand DPPA Restrictions

-The Driver's Privacy Protection Act (DPPA) restricts access to DMV records to permissible purposes: employment, insurance, court proceedings, law enforcement, and research.
+The Driver's Privacy Protection Act (DPPA) restricts access to personal information in DMV records to specific permissible purposes, including government functions, court proceedings, law enforcement, insurance underwriting, employment verification (with consent), and certain research uses.

 2